samchamper/maps_POI_route_finder/README.md

 ********

-This program displays a points of interest within a specified distance of a dropped marker, or can calculate routes (right now the cropping of points of interest to within a distance of the marker and the calculation of routes is not yet implemented).
+This program displays a points of interest within a specified distance of a dropped marker, or can calculate the route that traverses the most possible routes in the specified distance.

 ## Usage